-PRE-REQUISITES: A course on "Operating Systems"
+PRE-REQUISITES: A course on Operating Systems.

-COURSE DESCRIPTION: Hands-on practice in simulating algorithms for CPU scheduling; Memory management; I/O management; Deadlock handling mechanisms; Implementing synchronization problems.
+COURSE DESCRIPTION: Hands-on practice in simulating algorithms for CPU Scheduling, Memory Management, I/O Management, Deadlock Handling mechanisms; Implementing Synchronization problems;

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: On successful completion of this course, the students will be able to:

 - CO1.
 Analyze process scheduling problems by applying contextual knowledge on CPU scheduling algorithms. - CO2.
 Apply memory management and disk scheduling algorithms to attain optimal solutions. - CO3.
 Devise solution for deadlock avoidance using banker's algorithm. - CO4.
 Design solutions for process synchronization problems using semaphores and monitors. - CO5.
 Apply file allocation strategies to achieve optimal disk utilization. - CO6.
-Work independently and in team to solve problems with effective communication.
+Work independently and in team to solve problems with effective communication

-- 1. Simulate the following:

-- a)Process System Callsb) I/O System Calls

-- 2. Simulate multi-level queue scheduling algorithm by considering the following scenario.
+- 1 Simulate the following - a) Process System Calls. - b) I/O System Calls. - 2 Simulate multi-level queue scheduling algorithm by considering the following scenario.
 All the processes in the system are divided into two categories system processes and user processes.
 System processes are to be given higher priority than user processes.
 The priority of each process ranges from 1 to 3.
-Use fixed priority scheduling for all the processes.

-- 3. Demonstrate File Permissions.

-- 4. Simulate the following CPU Scheduling Algorithms:

-- a) FCFS b) SJF (Preemptive) c) Priority d) Round Robin

-- 5. Design solutions for the following synchronization problems:

-- a) Producer Consumer Problem b) Dining Philosophers Problem

-- 6. Design Banker's Algorithm for Deadlock Avoidance.
+Use fixed priority scheduling for all the processes. - 3 Demonstrate File Permissions. - 4 Simulate the following CPU Scheduling Algorithms: - a) FCFS b) SJF (Preemptive) c) Priority d) Round Robin - 5 Design solutions for the following synchronization problems: - a) Producer Consumer Problem b) Dining Philosophers Problem. - 6 Design Banker's Algorithm for Deadlock Avoidance.
 Find the safe sequence.
 If Maximum request of any one process is changed, detect whether a deadlock has occurred or not.
-Consider the number of resources are three and Jobs are five.

-- 7. Simulate the following Algorithms:

-- a) First Fit

-- b) Best Fit

-- c) Worst Fit

-- 8. Simulate the following Page Replacement Algorithms: - a) FIFO b) LFU c) LRU d) Optimal - 9.
-Simulate the following Disk Scheduling Algorithms - a) FCFS b)SSTF c) SCAN d) CSCAN - 10.
-Simulate the following file allocation strategies: - a) Contiguous Allocation b) Linked Allocation
+Consider the number of resources are three and Jobs are five. - 7 Simulate the following Algorithms: - a) First Fit b) Best Fit c) Worst Fit - 8 Simulate the following Page Replacement Algorithms - a) FIFO b) LFU c) LRU d) Optimal - 9 Simulate the following Disk Scheduling Algorithms - a) FCFS b)SSTF c) SCAN d) CSCAN - 10 Simulate the following file allocation strategies: - a) Contiguous Allocation b) Linked Allocation